elastic/kibana/src/plugins/data/public/public.api.md

 // src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:138:7 - (ae-forgotten-export) The symbol "FieldAttrSet" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:169:7 - (ae-forgotten-export) The symbol "RuntimeField" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/search/aggs/types.ts:128:51 - (ae-forgotten-export) The symbol "AggTypesRegistryStart" needs to be exported by the entry point index.d.ts
+// src/plugins/data/common/search/search_source/fetch/get_search_params.ts:35:19 - (ae-forgotten-export) The symbol "GetConfigFn" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/deprecated.ts:93:23 - (ae-forgotten-export) The symbol "changeTimeFilter" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/deprecated.ts:93:23 - (ae-forgotten-export) The symbol "convertRangeFilterToTimeRangeString" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/deprecated.ts:93:23 - (ae-forgotten-export) The symbol "extractTimeFilter" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/field_formats/field_formats_service.ts:51:3 - (ae-forgotten-export) The symbol "FormatFactory" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:57:26 - (ae-forgotten-export) The symbol "FieldFormatsRegistry" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:57:26 - (ae-forgotten-export) The symbol "BoolFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:57:26 - (ae-forgotten-export) The symbol "BytesFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:57:26 - (ae-forgotten-export) The symbol "ColorFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:57:26 - (ae-forgotten-export) The symbol "DurationFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:57:26 - (ae-forgotten-export) The symbol "IpFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:57:26 - (ae-forgotten-export) The symbol "NumberFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:57:26 - (ae-forgotten-export) The symbol "PercentFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:57:26 - (ae-forgotten-export) The symbol "RelativeDateFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:57:26 - (ae-forgotten-export) The symbol "SourceFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:57:26 - (ae-forgotten-export) The symbol "StaticLookupFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:57:26 - (ae-forgotten-export) The symbol "UrlFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:57:26 - (ae-forgotten-export) The symbol "StringFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:57:26 - (ae-forgotten-export) The symbol "TruncateFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:57:26 - (ae-forgotten-export) The symbol "HistogramFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:100:23 - (ae-forgotten-export) The symbol "datatableToCSV" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:31:23 - (ae-forgotten-export) The symbol "datatableToCSV" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:127:27 - (ae-forgotten-export) The symbol "isFilterable" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:58:27 - (ae-forgotten-export) The symbol "isFilterable" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:127:27 - (ae-forgotten-export) The symbol "isNestedField" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:58:27 - (ae-forgotten-export) The symbol "isNestedField" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:127:27 - (ae-forgotten-export) The symbol "validateIndexPattern" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:58:27 - (ae-forgotten-export) The symbol "validateIndexPattern" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:127:27 - (ae-forgotten-export) The symbol "flattenHitWrapper" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:58:27 - (ae-forgotten-export) The symbol "flattenHitWrapper" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:127:27 - (ae-forgotten-export) The symbol "formatHitProvider" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:58:27 - (ae-forgotten-export) The symbol "formatHitProvider" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:298:20 - (ae-forgotten-export) The symbol "getResponseInspectorStats" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:229:20 - (ae-forgotten-export) The symbol "getResponseInspectorStats" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:298:20 - (ae-forgotten-export) The symbol "tabifyAggResponse" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:229:20 - (ae-forgotten-export) The symbol "tabifyAggResponse" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:298:20 - (ae-forgotten-export) The symbol "tabifyGetColumns" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:229:20 - (ae-forgotten-export) The symbol "tabifyGetColumns" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:300:1 - (ae-forgotten-export) The symbol "CidrMask" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:231:1 - (ae-forgotten-export) The symbol "CidrMask" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:301:1 - (ae-forgotten-export) The symbol "dateHistogramInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:232:1 - (ae-forgotten-export) The symbol "dateHistogramInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:310:1 - (ae-forgotten-export) The symbol "InvalidEsCalendarIntervalError" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:241:1 - (ae-forgotten-export) The symbol "InvalidEsCalendarIntervalError" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:311:1 - (ae-forgotten-export) The symbol "InvalidEsIntervalFormatError" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:242:1 - (ae-forgotten-export) The symbol "InvalidEsIntervalFormatError" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:312:1 - (ae-forgotten-export) The symbol "IpAddress" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:243:1 - (ae-forgotten-export) The symbol "IpAddress" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:313:1 - (ae-forgotten-export) The symbol "isDateHistogramBucketAggConfig" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:244:1 - (ae-forgotten-export) The symbol "isDateHistogramBucketAggConfig" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:317:1 - (ae-forgotten-export) The symbol "isValidEsInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:248:1 - (ae-forgotten-export) The symbol "isValidEsInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:318:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:249:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:321:1 - (ae-forgotten-export) The symbol "parseInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:252:1 - (ae-forgotten-export) The symbol "parseInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:322:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:253:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:325:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:256:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/search/session/session_service.ts:62:5 - (ae-forgotten-export) The symbol "UrlGeneratorStateMapping" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)